 Virtua offers individualized treatment plans to treat bladder cancer.
 Interdisciplinary care teams are staffed by oncology experts, including board-certified, fellowship-trained urologic oncologists.
 In addition, a team of oncology certified and advanced practice nurses provides expert treatment, education, and support to you and your family.

-For more information about Virtua’s bladder cancer services,
+For more information about Virtua’s bladder cancer treatment and services,

 call 1-888-VIRTUA-3 (1-888-847-8823).